Princess-Sunset-Shimmer/fit_infinity_ponies_right_in_infinity_rooms/README.md

 ### The method to fit infinity guest right in infinity room hotel
 #### The understanding might be big wrong, comment to tell me please if you know me wrong
 Still assuming is an infinity bus with infinity guest, and each guest has unique name like original one.
-Let 'A' represent number one, and 'B' represent number zero; And let first character place represent 2^0, the second character place represent 2^1, and so on. see the pic below
+Let 'A' represent number one, and 'B' represent number zero; And let first character place represent 2^0, the second character place represent 2^1, and so on. for example the "AABA" means number 9.